polarstoat/stardew-crop-profits/README.md

 # [Stardew Crop Profits](https://polarstoat.github.io/stardew-crop-profits/)

-A tool to calculate the profitability of crops in Stardew Valley
+A tool to calculate and visualise the profitability of crops in Stardew Valley

 **[Open application →](https://polarstoat.github.io/stardew-crop-profits/)**